Skin Inflammation: Symptoms, Causes, and Support Strategies

 For insulin resistance, I recommend looking at your fasting insulin, hemoglobin A1C (HbA1C) levels, and lipid profile.

 Testing your fasting insulin can recognize elevated blood sugar levels and can detect inflammation, insulin resistance, blood sugar issues, and diabetes.
-The clinical range for fasting insulin is 2.6 – 24.9 uIU/ml, and the optimal range is 1.0 – 5.0 uIU/ml.
+The clinical range for fasting insulin is 2.6 – 24.9 uIU/ml, and the optimal range is 1.0 – 6.0 uIU/ml.
+Anything above 6 indicates insulin resistance and especially if it is above 10.

 Your HbA1C levels measure your average blood sugar over the past 2 to 3 months.
 Hemoglobin A1C (HbA1c) gives the average amount of glucose in your blood or blood sugar over the past 3 months, making it one of the top tests for inflammation and diabetes.
 The clinical range is between 4.8 and 5.6, while the optimal range is 4.5 – 5.2.